codeRomeo/rockPaperiOS/README.md

 # Rock Paper Scissors iOS

-This game ported from a MacOS (OSX) project in Swift language.
+This game is ported from a MacOS (OSX) project in Swift language.
 **The main goal of the project is to see if the "model" source code from the OSX project can be ported without any change into iOS.** Also, learn about auto layout and  version control.